Raising Consciousness, Developing Competency, and Growing Courage

 For decades, diversity & inclusion has relied on others to lead organizational efforts, without the involvement or engagement of white men.
 The White Men’s EuroCaucus explores and debunks the myth that white men have nothing to offer the diversity & inclusion journey.
 We will break out of the traditional way that diversity issues are addressed—relying exclusively on ethnic minorities and women.

-For the last 20 years, WMFDP has helped thousands of leaders globally to grow their courage, raise their consciousness, and increase their cultural competency to be powerful change agents who create and sustain inclusive work cultures.
+For more than 20 years, WMFDP has helped thousands of leaders globally to grow their courage, raise their consciousness, and increase their cultural competency to be powerful change agents who create and sustain inclusive work cultures.

 How It Works

 The EuroCaucus creates a safe environment where white men, often for the first time, can explore their questions, confusions, hopes and concerns related to diversity in their organisations and in their lives.
 Safety fuels difficult conversations.

 The dialogue is provocative.
 The experience powerful.
 There is open willingness to build self-knowledge and understanding of the systemic issues that stifle diversity & inclusion.
 The residential setting encourages participants to build trust naturally, in a way not easily realized in a corporate setting.